Contemplating Teams Backup

 Failure to Deal with Full Scope of Teams

-Both the migration API and Exchange-based backups fail to take the wide spectrum of Teams interconnected data into account.
+Both approaches fail to take the wide spectrum of Teams interconnected data into account.
 Backing up one piece of information secures that data, but that data might be useless if other connected data is not copied and available.

 Table 1 lists some of the connected data used by Teams.
 It’s not a definitive list and other data might be needed (like OneNote) to create a comprehensive backup of Teams in an Office 365 tenant.
 The purpose of the list is to illustrate the wide array of user and system data consumed by Teams.
 If you want to backup Teams, you need to understand what data is used with Teams in your tenant.
 Once you know that, you can figure out how to solve the backup problem.

 |Personal and group chat messages||Azure CosmosDB.||No backup API available.
 The Microsoft 365 substrate captures imperfect copies of personal chats and stores them as mail items in the mailboxes of chat participants.
 See note about compliance records below.|

 |Channel conversations||Azure CosmosDB.||No backup API available.
 The Microsoft 365 substrate captures imperfect copies of channel conversations and stores them as mail items in the group mailboxes of the team owning the channel.
 See note about compliance records below.|